Alachisoft/NCache-Samples/dotnet/NCacheLINQ/README.md

 	- This module some attributes of Products.
 The Product class and its attributes are also implemented in this module.
 - NCacheLINQ (Console application)
 	- Simple console application that presents you a menu to select the query you want to execute against the cache.
-This application uses 'myPartitionedCache' by default.
+This application uses 'demoCache' by default.
 You can specify any other from app.config.
 	- Following LINQ Queries are implemented in this sample:
 		- FROM product in products WHERE product.ProductID > 10 SELECT product;
 		- FROM product in products WHERE product.Category == 4 SELECT product;